bytinbit/nobubo/README.md

 $ nobubo --il FIRSTPAGE COLUMNS ROWS --ol {a0|us|mmxmm} {--reverse} {--margin mm} INPUTPATH OUTPUTPATH
 ```

 Have a look at the mock patterns in the test folder.
-Use them with with the above commands and see how it works.
+Use them with with the above commands to see how nobubo works.

 ### Example with one overview sheet, reverse assembly, A0 output